Skip to content

 Doctorate programme

 There's a lot of competition for postgraduate training.
-To apply, you might need:a first or upper second class (2:1) degree; evidence of excellent research skills; relevant work experience, for example in a prison, probation or youth offending service
+To apply, you may need:a first or upper second class (2:1) degree; evidence of excellent research skills; relevant work experience, for example in a prison, probation or youth offending service

 Entry requirements